MukundanHari/IEEESSCSpowdermotorizedstirandsiftproject/README.md

 # IEEE SSCS Arduino Protein Shake Motorized Stir & Sifter

 This repository contains the design, code, schematics, CAD, and documentation for our Arduino-based protein shake automation system, developed by a team of three for the 2026 IEEE Solid-State Circuits Society (SSCS) Arduino Contest.
+This project applies to any powder, but is marketed specifically for gym-goers.

 ## Repository Structure